Biomedical Machine Learning Using Multiple Data Pipelines

-- AugustaTM provides rapid analytics with real-time predictive modelling for use cases in Bioinformatics/health informatics, computational biology:
+- AugustaTM performs predictive analytics and biomedical machine learning for use cases in bioinformatics, R&D clinical informatics, target discovery, and computational biology:

 - MRI/fMRI and other imaging modalities